kinoz01/lets_play/README.md

-make functional   # smoke-tests CRUD/auth flows (requires the API to be running) make security     # static security checklist (hashing, CORS, rate limit, HTTPS toggle, etc.) make stop         # stops the Spring app (Ctrl+C) and the MongoDB container
+make functional   # smoke-tests CRUD/auth flows (requires the API to be running) make security     # static security checklist (hashing, CORS, rate limit, HTTPS toggle, etc.) make stop         # stops the Spring app (Ctrl+C) and the MongoDB container make fly-mongo    # provisions a dedicated MongoDB Fly app (volume + machine) and updates the API secret
 ```

 `make run` expects a working Docker installation.
 If you already have MongoDB running elsewhere, skip the target and start the app manually with `MONGODB_URI=<your-uri> ./mvnw spring-boot:run`.